-As vice president for programs at the Endowment for Health, Dr. Yvonne Goldsberry is perfectly poised to lead New Hampshire’s largest foundation.
+Very recently named the president of the Endowment for Health, Dr. Yvonne Goldsberry is perfectly poised to lead New Hampshire’s largest foundation.
 In her previous role as vice president for programs at the Endowment, Goldsberry directed grant making for health policy and equity related initiatives.
 Before joining the Endowment for Health, she served as vice president of population health and clinical integration for Cheshire Medical Center/Dartmouth- Hitchcock Keene.
 She is well known for leading the nationally recognized Healthy Monadnock 2020 initiative, where she engaged numerous community coalitions and over 2,000 community leaders, stakeholders, and residents in a bold vision for community health.
 Prior to that, Goldsberry served at the NH Department of Health and Human Services, Office of Community and Public Health where she successfully managed statewide planning, funding and allocations; developed the NH Public Health Network; and contracted for an $11-million federal emergency preparedness initiative.

 Goldsberry holds a PhD in Public Policy from George Washington University, a Master of Public Health and a Master of Science in Urban Planning from Columbia University, and a Bachelor of Arts in Biology from Brown University.

 2015 Staff/Faculty Award | Ed Tomey, Professor Emeritus of the Department of Organization & Management